Neighbours Dumping Rubbish28-07-2023 | Disputes

 First of all, is it possible to have a conversation with the neighbour?

 If you or your tenant can pinpoint the cause of the dumped rubbish – perhaps having spotted the act of the rubbish being dumped – it might be worth initially talking to the neighbour to raise your concerns, or advising your tenant to do so.
 This is conditional of course, on them feeling safe and comfortable doing so.
-While face-to-face dialogue may be quicker, depending on what contact details you or your tenant has, you could also call, text or write to them.
+While face-to-face dialogue may be quicker, depending on what contact details you have of your tenants, you could also call, text or write to them.

 Whether it is you or your tenant who communicates with the neighbour about the issue, first raise concern about the effects the dumped rubbish is having and how the neighbour could help to resolve the problem.
 In some cases, this alone might be a sufficient step to make the neighbours realise the errors of their ways.
 If not, it might be time to consider the legal angle.